 “Miss, what do we need for this class?”

-“I told you.
-Something to write with, and something to write on.
-Or, if you prefer, a document in Google or a note on your phone for my class.
+That’s their first question.
+I say this, “Something to write with.
+Something to write on.
+Or, if you want, a document in Google or a note on your phone for my class.
 Whatever works best.
-Whatever you choose, bring it or charge it.
-That’s all.”
+Bring it and charge it.”